 It’s important to call 911 if a light post falls and injures you because they can dispatch the police and paramedics.
 Having the police on the scene will ensure that a police report is filed that details what caused the fall and the damages.

 Having paramedics on the scene will provide you with preliminary medical treatment that documents any injuries you might have sustained from the post.
 They can also refer you to other medical professionals if your injuries are more serious so you can get further treatment and documentation.

 Both reports will help you later if you choose to file a claim against the City of Chicago for their negligence or willful and wanton conduct in not repairing the rusted and dangerous light post.
 Taking legal action against a government entity can be complicated but having a lawyer on your side can ensure that you are supported and present a strong case so you can receive the justice you deserve.

 In Chicago, rusted light posts pose a serious threat to the people near them if they fall.
-If you’ve been injured by a light post or other piece of city infrastructure, Krzak Rundio Law Group may be able to represent you against the city and ensure that you can recover from the injuries.
+If you’ve been injured by a light post or other piece of city infrastructure, Krzak Rundio Gorman, Injury Attorneys may be able to represent you against the city and ensure that you can recover from the injuries.
 Contact us today so we can determine how to help you move forward.